New York Women’s March Draws Helen Mirren, Whoopi Goldberg and More

 The feeling in the crowd, which made its way to Trump Tower on 5th Avenue and 57th street, was upbeat, yet determined.
 Protesters carried signs that ranged from the elaborate: “I’m not setting my clock back 300 years” and “Keep your tiny hands off my rights,” to the humorous and terse, “Geez” and “No.”

-Protesters chanted various slogans, including: “My body, my choice,” “Impeach Trump,” “They go low, we go high,” and “No place for hate,” as they strode passed empty shops on Fifth Avenue.
+Protesters chanted various slogans, including: “My body, my choice,” “Impeach Trump,” “They go low, we go high,” and “No place for hate,” as they strode past empty shops on Fifth Avenue.

 “To have equal rights for women and men because if men have more rights than women, it’s not fair,” the youngster said, continuing, “Trump is not fair to women,” before shifting issues.
 “I think love is love, too.”